pemsley/coot/trunk/rcrane/README.txt

 INSTALLING RCRANE FOR ALL USERS

-On Linux and OS X, installing RCrane will only install it for the current user.
+RCrane is included with Coot 0.7 and newer.
+If you are using Coot 0.6.2 on Linux and OS X, installing RCrane will only install it for the current user.
 Additional users must also follow the steps in TO AUTOMATICALLY LAUNCH RCRANE EVERY TIME COOT IS STARTED above.
 Alternatively, RCrane can be installed for all users of a computer by: